jadry92/BlogNotes/docs/_posts/ideas/2019-08-15-Tangram-project.md

 ---
 layout: post
-title: "Tangram Project"
+title: "Auto-Tangram"
 date: 2019-08-15
 categories: [Ideas]
 tags: [AI, Genetic Algorithms]
 ---

+Tangram is a dissection puzzle that have seven picies which you could imitate figures like this one

+img

-In this post I'll show you how I might implement a Genetic Algorithm to solve a Tangram Game.
+The idea is implement a Genetic Algorithm which solve the puzzle for spesific images.
+I think P5.js could be an easy way to develop this idea.